Catallactic/catallactic-site/docs/yellowpaper.md

 Required to enable subjective value.
 If we ignore price system and rely on underlaying value, it is objective value,

 https://www.linkedin.com/posts/andy-martin-387188a_blockchainthought4theday-blockchainthoughtfortheday-activity-7306567921030352896-RANi/?utm_source=share&utm_medium=member_android&rcm=ACoAAABC9LwBrHjPW40o31rZRtAXH6eii8ctLzQ

-#### 3.3.1 Price Formation

-price formation in a centralized system

-price formation in a self-regulated system

-#### 3.3.2 The Spontaneus Order

 <div style={{overflowX : 'auto'}}>
 	<table>